Steven-Robertson2229/Counterexamples_to_the_p-t-_adic_Littlewood_Conjecture_Over_Small_Finite_Fields/README.md

 # Collab_Number_Wall
-This project is looking to investigate generating Number Walls primarily using the Paper Folding sequence, looking to find a complete set of tiling for mod 7, mod 11, and more.
+This project is looking to investigate generating Number Walls primarily using the Paper Folding sequence and Adapted Paper Folding sequence, looking to find a complete set of tiling for mod 7 and mod 11 (for Paper Folding), and mod 5 (for Adapted Paper Folding).

 ## Quickstart Testing
 TODO

-## Function Overviews
-TODO

-### Pseudo Number Wall Function
-This is verification of the substitution rules found in the Tiling function being correct and true for a finite portion of the number wall.
-We generate a 'true' number wall using the regular calculations, and an 'expected' number wall using our pre-calculated tile substitution rules, and compare the two.
-The walls are both generated slice by slice.
-We expect this function to fail for larger primes, as the length of number wall used to discover all of the unique tiles and substitution rules becomes too large to generate number walls longer than itself to fully verify the rules.

 ## Expected Outputs
 Below is a list of the expected outputs from core functions for common/expected